 SnapChat is the fastest growing chat platform in the UK with predictions suggesting it will have over 13 million users by the end of 2017.
-Operators need to keep on top of how new updates might create new opportunities to engage.
-It’s been a busy period not just for Snapchat updates but for Instagram and LinkedIn too.
+Operators need keep on top of how new updates might create new opportunities to engage.
+April was a busy month not just for Snapchat updates but for Instagram and LinkedIn too.

 Check them out!